Postdoctoral opportunity – Black Hole Group

 The current faculty has strengths in observational astronomy (radio to gamma-rays), theory, numerical simulations and instrumentation, with particular focus on stellar astrophysics, cosmology, galaxy evolution, active galaxies and high-energy astrophysics.

 Sao Paulo is the cosmopolitan, lively scientific capital of South America, located in southeast Brazil.
 It hosts several major research centers, including ICTP SAIFR.
 It has a vibrant cultural scene and is famous for its restaurants and night life.
 Within 3 hours of the city there are numerous entrancing beaches, easily accessible on a weekend trip.
-All year around the weather is quite pleasant and warm.
+All year around the weather is quite pleasant.

 Informal inquiries regarding this position are welcome and can be sent to Prof. Rodrigo Nemmen.